Hordenine

 NO direct β-adrenergic agonism in adipocytes

-Despite weight loss marketing, hordenine does NOT bind β-adrenergic receptors directly in adipocytes (Haj Ahmed 2021).
-Cannot stimulate lipolysis directly.
-Any weight management effects would have to come from indirect mechanisms (SNS activation generally) — which are modest at safe doses.
+Despite weight loss marketing, hordenine does not bind β-adrenergic receptors directly in adipocytes and cannot stimulate lipolysis directly.
+Any weight management effects would have to come from indirect mechanisms (general SNS activation), which are modest at safe doses.

 Clinical trials